kryksyh/zephyr-stm32-demo/README.md

 ## Overview

-**Temperature Reader** is a sample Zephyr application.
-It simulates reading temperatures and provides a basic serial interface to communicate with the device.
+**Temperature Reader** is a sample Zephyr application that simulates reading temperatures and provides a basic serial interface for communicating with the device.

 ## Prerequisites